bemnlam/blog_posts/posts/notes-on-atlassian-bamboo.md

 ### Websites

 We have 2 web servers for production and other environments has a corresponding web server.
 All running IIS.
-On the other hand, some of the website are hosting under a sub-directory (as a sub-site).
+On the other hand, some of the websites are hosting under a sub-directory (as a sub-site).

 Therefore, an *artifact* may goes to multiple destinations.